meteor/react-tutorial/tutorial/simple-todos/03-forms-and-events.md

 ## 3.4: Add Submit Handler

-Now you can attach a submit handler to your form using the `onSubmit` event; and also plug your React Hook into the `onChange` event present in the input element.
+Now you can attach a submit handler to your form using the `onSubmit` event, and also plug your React Hook into the `onChange` event present in the input element.

 As you can see you are using the `useState` React Hook to store the `value` of your `<input>` element.
 Note that you also need to set your `value` attribute to the `text` constant as well, this will allow the `input` element to stay in sync with our hook.

-> In more complex applications you might want to implement some `debounce` or `throttle` logic if there many calculations happening between potentially frequent events like `onChange`.
+> In more complex applications you might want to implement some `debounce` or `throttle` logic if there are many calculations happening between potentially frequent events like `onChange`.
 There are libraries which will help you with this, like [Lodash](https://lodash.com/), for instance.

 `imports/ui/TaskForm.jsx`
 ```js